Strategic Account Planning Template for Dev Agencies

 Weekly updates.
 Someone owns the account.
 That person updates the relevant tabs every week.
 Not monthly, not quarterly.
 Weekly.
 The value of real-time intelligence is entirely in the real-time part.

 Quarterly kill or double.
 Every 90 days, every account gets a Red/Amber/Green rating.
 Red accounts get exited.
-Green accounts get doubled down on.
+Green accounts get more investment.
 Amber accounts, the comfortable $300K to $600K relationships that never grow but never churn, get forced into one of the other two categories.
 No coasting.

 The Amber accounts are the real danger.
 They feel safe.
 They are not.
 They consume your best people without growing.
 Every quarter you let an Amber account stay Amber is a quarter you are not investing that capacity somewhere with real upside.